Remove or install feet or wheels on Mac Pro

 Place Mac Pro upright on its feet or wheels, slide the housing over the computer, then turn the latch clockwise 90 degrees to lock the housing.

-The computer will not turn on if the housing has not been replaced and the latch rotated to its original position.
+Mac Pro can’t start up until the housing is replaced and the latch is rotated to its original position.

 Reconnect all cables and the power cord to your Mac Pro.